India considers narrowing lockdown to coronavirus hotspots

 "BHILWARA MODEL"

-He said such measures were already in place in east Delhi, Agra and in the textile town of Bhilwara in western Rajasthan state which has now become a test case for a more targeted fight against the disease.
+He said such measures were already in place in east Delhi, in Agra, site of the famed Taj Mahalmonument, and in the textile town of Bhilwara in the western state of Rajasthan which has become a test case for a more targeted fight against COVID-19.

-People were not allowed even to step out of their homes to get essential stocks or medicines, instead they were asked to call helpline numbers for delivery of staples at their homes.
+People were not allowed even to step out of their homes to get essential stocks or medicines, instead they were asked to call helpline numbers for delivery of staples to their homes.

 "It is a lockdown, within a lockdown," said district information officer Gouri Kant.

+The government of Uttar Pradesh, India's most populous state, said 15 districts which had each recorded six or more cases of COVID-19 would be cordoned off beginning Wednesday night as it steps up the fight to stem the infections.

+"There will be no movement in these areas and government will ensure the supply of essentials," additional?? chief secretary Awanish Awasthy said.

-So far, India has had 5,194 people infected with coronavirus of whom 149 have died, government data showed on Wednesday.
+So far, India has registered 5,194 COVID-19 infections of whom 149 have died, government data showed on Wednesday.

 A senior government official, aware of internal discussions on the lockdown, said parts of the country that had not reported a single case of the coronavirus and where people were not in quarantine could lift the curbs.